 Faith nodded.
 "Not with words but with...his presence."
 Vivi sighed.
 "We never taught you to build shields because we never thought you'd need them.
 The connection was only between you and Mark so it wasn't a problem.
-But now if other people can attack you..."
+But now, if other people can attack you..."
 She gave Faith a reassuring smile.
 "We'll see what we can do."
 The session was energizing.
 Faith couldn't believe how much better she felt when she finally left.
 During the process she'd visualized building a wall brick by brick to block out the intruder.
 At once she'd felt the pressure ease.
 And the energy that flowed from the other women had strengthened her determination.
 She would get this done.
 She would.
 "Oh Mark.
-I wish we hadn't wasted all these years."
+I know Delta Force is your life, but I'm going to be part of it, too.
+We can make it work.
+I know we can."
 The thought popped into her head unbidden.
 Even when they'd had their long weekend together they'd never talked about the future, what might have been or what might be.
 The danger was what brought it all to a head, made her take an honest look at her feelings for him.
 South America...terrorist camp...moving...

 Faith swerved the car, jolted by Mark's voice.
-Steadying herself, she pulled off onto the shoulder of the road.
-I hear you, Mark.
+Steadying herself, she pulled off onto the shoulder of the road. Í hear you, Mark.
 I'm right here.

 She waited but nothing else came through.
-The feeling of evil returned, bringing the same pressure on her chest as the night before, but she closed her eyes and brought up the image of the brick wall.
+The feeling of evil returned bringing the same pressure on her chest as the night before but she closed her eyes and brought up the image of the brick wall.
 The menace began to recede.
 Mark?